ThorstenDoherr/searchengine/SE/searchengine.md

 <code>types("firm 0, firm 70")</code>
 <code>search(2, 1)</code>
 <code>feedback(20)</code>
+<code>activation()</code>
 <code>types("firm 70 log, firm 0")</code>
 <code>research("1")</code>
 <code>types("firm 0, firm 70 log")</code>
 <code>research("2,3")</code>
 <code>strip(.t.)</code>

 The <b>compound search</b> strategy retrieves the majority of the matches with a conventional search step based on a low threshold waiving the necessity of address similarity.
 The results are merged with two search steps using linguistic search types (3-grams) for the firm name, the first one applying log smoothing.
 Because we expect candidates with a high variation, an <b>incremental</b> approach with a <b>darwinian</b> setting is out of the question.
 All steps have to be merged without skipping search records resulting in a much higher run time.
 Because the base table is focused, we can exploit this to remove unnecessary redundancy.
 The two <b>research</b> steps impose a <b>feedback</b> of 20% on the candidates with log smoothing of the firm search types.
 The feedback in conjunction with the smoothing favors candidates with a higher overlap with the search term.
 The research steps only affect candidates retrieved by the corresponding search steps.
+Be aware that <b>activation</b> has to be deactivated (zero) for the <b>feedback</b> to be recognized as intended.
 Finally, the <b>strip</b> command implements an **inverse darwinan cutoff** of search terms competing for the same candidate.
 This procedure greatly reduces the amount of false positives at a minimal risk of false negatives preparing the data for the SearchEngine Machine Learning approach <b>SEML</b> by removing confounding clutter.

 The second example script is based on a real setting.
 It matches a focused company database with the affiliations of a bibliometric database with a lot of <b>noise</b> and partially incomplete addresses.
 This search does not use linguistic search types due to the unfavorable relation between complexity and potential recall gains: